April 24th, 2007 by xformed

 I am thankful to GSCS Shawn Hubbartt (still on active duty, stationed aboard DDG-88), Joe Smirniotis and Rod Frank for their first person reports.
 I contacted them via Navy – Together We Served, which is a tremendous asset for such work.

 This entry was posted on Tuesday, April 24th, 2007 at 8:45 am and is filed under History, Military, Military History, Navy.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.